A pioneering experiment combining single-antenna and aperture-synthesis data to measure Faraday rotation with GMIMS and the CGPS: The Data

-A significant contribution from the CGPS survey was a compact source RM catalog that was produced by using the four ST bands \textit{separately} in order to allow for linear fits to polarization angle as a function of $\lambda^2$ on emission from unresolved sources (primarily AGNs) within the data set \citep{Brown_2003b,VanEck_2021}. \citet{Ordog_2017,Ordog_2019} later demonstrated that RMs for the diffuse emission, calculated from the four bands, revealed the large-scale Galactic magnetic field just as effectively as RMs derived from compact sources.
+A significant contribution from the CGPS survey was a compact-source RM catalog that was produced by using the four ST bands \textit{separately} in order to allow for linear fits to polarization angle as a function of $\lambda^2$ on emission from unresolved sources (primarily AGNs) within the dataset \citep{Brown_2003b,VanEck_2021}. \citet{Ordog_2017,Ordog_2019} later demonstrated that RMs for the diffuse emission, calculated from the four bands, revealed the large-scale Galactic magnetic field just as effectively as RMs derived from compact sources.

-In this work, we also use the four separate channels of CGPS ST 1420 MHz data, beginning with the individual archived fields (separate pointings, without primary beam correction) rather than the published mosaics.
-The main portions of the CGPS, covering the Galactic disk from $\ell=52\arcdeg$ to $\ell=193\arcdeg$, consists of 384 of these fields.
+In this work, we also use the four separate channels of CGPS ST 1420~MHz data, beginning with the individual archived fields (separate pointings, without primary beam correction) rather than the published mosaics.
+The main portions of the CGPS, covering the Galactic disk from $\ell=52\arcdeg$ to $\ell=193\arcdeg$, consist of 384 of these fields.
 We also include the 14 `Ordog-Brown' fields, adjacent to the CGPS, that were observed as a follow-up to the diagonal field reversal analysis in \cite{Ordog_2017}, as well as 5 additional fields from the ST archive.
 These 19 fields cover approximately $64\arcdeg\leq\ell\leq74\arcdeg$, $5\arcdeg\leq b \leq8\arcdeg$ and $52\arcdeg\leq\ell\leq62\arcdeg$, $-6\arcdeg\leq b \leq -3\arcdeg$.